rstacks/DownUnderCTF2024-writeup/README.md

 ![Solves list image](solves.png)

-*Note that I did not complete writeups for the "discord" and "survey" challenges, as these were extremely straightforward and not meant to be actual challenges.
+*Writeups for the "discord" and "survey" challenges are not included.